 Rivers Sportsbook – Casino Des Plaines

-Rivers Sportsbook was the only sportsbook to open before the pandemic hit, and it did so with a March 9 launch at which former Chicago Blackhawks forward and NBC Sports commentator Eddie Olcyzk placed the first bet, $100 for the Chicago White Sox to win the American League pennant.
+Rivers Sportsbook was the only sportsbook to open before the pandemic began to grip states across the U.S., and it did so with a March 9 launch at which former Chicago Blackhawks forward and NBC Sports commentator Eddie Olcyzk placed the first bet, $100 for the Chicago White Sox to win the American League pennant.
 The book at Rivers has stadium seating and a high-definition wall for an immersive experience.
 Patrons can bet at teller windows or kiosks, and Rivers also offers BetBuilder technology online for a more streamlined experience.

 More land-based sportsbooks coming soon